The charge of the APA’s Ethics Committee are as follows:

 Desired Expertise

-Expertise in psychiatric ethics is necessary.
+Expertise in psychiatric ethics is required.
 Familiarity with APA’s specific Procedures and/or experience on a District Branch Ethics Committee is desirable.

 Responsibilities

-Committee members are expected to participate in all meetings of the full Committee and to actively participate in workgroup and panel activities.
+Members are expected to participate in all meetings and to actively participate in workgroup and panel activities.
 These activities include preparing written panel opinions and other ethics guidance materials.

 Additional Criteria

 A willingness to provide expertise on psychiatric ethics and to actively engage in drafting written responses to requests for guidance on short notice is necessary to participate on this Committee.
-Often the requests received require quick (but considered) response from Committee members.
+Requests often need prompt, considered responses from Committee members.